Agnes4Him/machine-learning-zoomcamp/midterm-project/README.md

 This predictive model serves as a decision-support tool, not a replacement for clinical judgment.
 It quantifies risk and helps prioritize attention toward teens who need support the most.

 # IMPLEMENTATION STEPS
+To begin, a uv project was initialized within the project's work directory and necessary libraries were installed.
+This helped to isolate the project and avaoid conflicts in library versions.
+Next...

 ### Data Sourcing
 The dataset used is the `teen_phone_addiction_dataset` found on Kaggle.
 This dataset was downloaded and slightly modified.
 The modified version of the datase in CSV format used in this project can be found at [teen_phone_addiction_dataset](https://raw.githubusercontent.com/Agnes4Him/project-datasets/refs/heads/main/teen_phone_addiction_dataset2.csv).